By Aian Macpherson

 Life can be good, harmonious and fulfilling, or it can be shameful, isolated, and painful.
 Death can also be more than physical.
 Death is the broken trust between creator and creation, the cursed ground, the toil, the fractured relationships, the domination of male over female.

 In the first Harry Potter book, Lord Voldermort, the villain, keeps his life going by killing a unicorn.
 Harry is told that when you kill something so pure to extend your own life it becomes a cursed life, a half-life.
 That I think is an illustration of what we see here.
-If the man and woman aren’t stopped they may add disaster to disaster, taking from the tree of life and living on, they will have no escape; death is at least an end to suffering.
-Isn’t that the way of things this side of Eden?
+If the man and woman aren’t stopped they may add disaster to disaster, taking from the tree of life and living on, they will have no escape; death is at least an end to toil.
+That is the way of things this side of Eden.
 ‘If you lose your life you will find it’.
-Death of self comes before new life in Christ?
-Genesis 3 shows us ahead of time what God does for us in Jesus.
+Death of self comes before new life in Christ.
+Genesis 3 shows us ahead of time what God does for us through Jesus.
 He clothes us, covers our nakedness, sin, shame, broken relationships, blaming, and judging.
 In Jesus we are remade and as new creations we have again a future that contains the tree of life.

 All Photos courtesy of Pixels unless otherwise stated